 Given a ten-story rectangular mass, how should Root approach its exterior design, i.e., what would be his theme?
 As opposed to a generic speculative office building, however, this was to be a bank.
 I think he was seeking an image for the bank as a secure location, and what would be closer on his mind after a two-month long tour of Europe than a medieval castle?
 To be exact, I think he used the latest castle erected in Europe, Balmoral Castle, designed by the royal patron of the British Design Reform movement, himself, the late Prince Albert.

 Root chose a quarry-faced red sandstone for the building’s exterior, more than likely to give him the opportunity to experiment with Richardson’s stonework on the Field Warehouse, that at this precise moment was nearing completion.
+Note that he did not, however, use Richardson’s motif of a geometric progression of arcades, increasing in the number of windows per bay in the upper floors.
+More than likely, this was because this would have reduced the amount of daylight penetrating into the interior.
+Whereas the Field Building was a warehouse staffed by Field’s employees, the bank building was renting these upper floors to professionals as office space.
+You can imagine this effect if you double the arches in Root’s second range and place a thicker pier in between these.
 The second inspiration I can find is the bank’s then current building, that he could have easily rationalized as an attempt to communicate the continuity of a long-trusted business institution.

 The existing building had raised entrances at each corner that were separated by a Gothic-pointed three-arched arcade that was raised on a half-basement.
 Root interpreted this in the building’s main façade facing on Rockwell Avenue, facing the Square, with a battered half-story high granite plinth that was split at both corners to allow an entrance marked by a low relief balcony with vertical sentries.